tuck1s/thetucks-com/content/post/fibonacci/index.md

 `bc` has many of the features of larger programming languages such as loops and functions.

-Here's the same routine in Python:
+Here's the same routine in Python, producing identical output, because Python integers are also arbitrary precision:

 ```python
 #!/usr/bin/env python3